-3.7 Geology and Soils ould the project: Potentially Significant Impact Less than Significant With Mitigation Less than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. a) ii) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Strong seismic ground shaking? a) iii) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Seismic-related ground failure, including liquefaction? a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in onsite or offsite landslide, lateral spreading, subsidence, liquefaction or collapse?
+3.7 Potentially Significant Impact Less than Significant With Less than Significant Impact No Impact ould the project: - Mitigation - a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. a) ii) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Strong seismic ground shaking? \boxtimes a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: iii) Seismic-related ground failure, including liquefaction? a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: \boxtimes iv) Landslides? b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in onsite or offsite landslide, lateral spreading, subsidence, liquefaction or collapse?

-d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal system where sewers are not available for the disposal of waste water? $\boxtimes$
+d) Be located on expansive soil, as de Table 18-1-B of the Uniform Buildi Code (1994), creating substantial r life or property? ng 📗 e) Have soils incapable of adequately supporting the use of septic tanks alternative waste water disposal sy where sewers are not available for disposal of waste water? or ystem